mentos1386/nest-raven/README.md

 ## Description

-This's a [@sentry/minimal](https://github.com/getsentry/sentry-javascript/tree/master/packages/minimal) module for [Nest](https://github.com/nestjs/nest).
+This is a [sentry](https://sentry.io/) module for [Nest](https://github.com/nestjs/nest).

+This package is no longer based on deprecated raven module, but rather on new stable [@sentry/node](https://www.npmjs.com/package/@sentry/node) module.

 ## Installation